 Leaving our wheels behind we hike to the top of the cliffs at Cape Point for breathtaking stormy views buffed by a chilly breeze!
 Walking further along the cliffs we cross the Cape of Good Hope, via the picturesque Dias beach.
 We pause on the other tip of this narrow finger of land to admire the stunning views over the Atlantic, hike up to the lighthouse or enjoy a warm cup of coffee in the restaurant as the rain starts falling.

-At about 4:00pm we get back on the road, making our way back to Cape Town via Kommetjie, the final scenic drive for the day.
+At about 4:00 pm we get back on the road, making our way back to Cape Town via Kommetjie, the final scenic drive for the day.
+All-in-all an absolutely delightful day filled with incredible scenery, fresh sea air and good company!

 To book this tour contact us at African Budget Safaris.